Suspected drunk driver hits Highway Patrol car, injures trooper

 All three men were wearing their seatbelts at the time of the crash.

-Deyon was found to be under the influence of alcohol and tested .168 percent on a breath test, more than twice the legal limit of .08 percent for drivers in Ohio, troopers said.
-Deyon was cited with failure to control and DUI child endangerment.
+Doyon was found to be under the influence of alcohol and tested .168 percent on a breath test, more than twice the legal limit of .08 percent for drivers in Ohio, troopers said.
+Doyon was cited with failure to control and DUI child endangerment.
 He was incarcerated in the Erie County Jail.

 The crash remains under investigation, troopers said.